A deliberate opening in the roster.

 The invited artist program is not a residency and not a competition.
 It is a deliberate opening in the roster for work that does not yet have a category here but belongs on these walls.
 JG Art Gallery invites emerging and regional practitioners to exhibit for a single show or a two-show run — enough context for the work to make its case, not enough to force a relationship before it is ready.

-View Andy's page →
+View Julie’s page →

 Maria Cristalli